tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

 So `private_class_method` works the same as `private`, just on class methods, right?

-Then we should be able to put it on its own line and everything below will be private.
+If so, we should be able to put it on its own line, and everything below will be private.

 ```ruby
 class Pizza